shumwaymark/sentinelcam/README.rst

   such as CPU resources, memory utilization, disk I/O, storage capacity, and network traffic.
   Each impact the others.
 The penalties incurred due to missteps always seem to hit harder than anticipated.

+  As more and more Outpost nodes are added, additional data sinks will be required to support them.

 Raw data gleaned from an Outpost event can be voluminous and detailed.

-SentienlCam endeavors to always capture as much image detail as possible.
-As noted above in the *Data Model* discussion, individual image frames require much more space than a compressed video format.
+SentinelCam endeavors to always capture as much image detail as possible.
+As noted above in the data model discussion, individual image frames require much more space than a compressed video format.
 The computer vision technology underpinning this design is based on the analysis of two-dimensional images.
 The intent is to capture high-resolution ground-truth data, reducing the likelyhood that key details might be missed.
 This is helpful for analysis and modeling,